C2PA Python example

 Created KMS key: cdd59e61-b6fa-4d95-b71f-8d6ae3abc123

-Get certificate
+Get a certificate for signing

 When purchasing a certificate and key, you might be able to simply click a "Buy" button on the CA's website.
 Or your can make your own key, create an CSR, and send it to CA. In either case what comes back is the signed certificate that you use to create a certificate chain.